Right to Prohibit Infringement

 Prior personal possession

-Article 28 of the Agreement on a Unified Patent Court provides for an exception in cases of prior personal possession.
+Article 28 of the UPC Agreement provides for an exception in cases of prior personal possession.

-If a person had benefited from a prior personal possession exception under a national patent (based on national legislation), then the same right is granted within the territory of that Member State for a unitary patent.
+If a person had benefited from a prior personal possession exception based on a national patent (under national legislation), then the same right is granted in the territory of that Member State for a unitary patent.

 Exhaustion of rights

-Article 29 of the Agreement on a Unified Patent Court provides for an exception in cases of exhaustion of rights.
+Article 29 of the UPC Agreement provides for an exception in cases of exhaustion of rights.

-Indeed, if a product has been placed on the European market with the consent of the proprietor, the latter may not oppose its circulation within the Union.
+Indeed, if a product has been placed on the European market with the consent of the proprietor, the latter cannot oppose its circulation within the Union.

 Mental element

-As we can observe, and contrary to French law for example, no proof of knowledge on the part of the alleged infringer is required for a large number of acts (Article 25 of the Agreement on a Unified Patent Court).
+As we can observe, and contrary to French law for example, no proof of knowledge on the part of the alleged infringer is required for a large number of acts (Article 25 of the UPC Agreement).

-In fact, only the offer to use a process constitutes infringement under the sole condition that « the third party knew or should have known that the use of the process is prohibited without the consent of the patent proprietor » (Article 25 of the Agreement on a Unified Patent Court).
+In fact, only the offering of use of a process constitutes infringement under the sole condition that « the third party knew or should have known that the use of the process is prohibited without the consent of the patent proprietor » (Article 25 of the UPC Agreement).

-Similarly, the supply of means will require that « the third party knew, or should have known, that these means are suitable and intended for such use » (Article 25 of the Agreement on a Unified Patent Court).
+Similarly, the supply of means will require that « the third party knew, or should have known, that such means are suitable and intended for such use » (Article 25 of the UPC Agreement).

 In all other cases, the good faith of the infringer is irrelevant.